Singapore Scout Association: Emblem

-The SSA emblem uses the red and white from the Flag of Singapore, plus the 5 stars and crescent symbolizing unity of Scouts regardless of ethnic origin, religion or mother language.
+The SSA emblem uses the red and white from the Flag of Singapore, plus the 5 stars and crescent symbolizing unity of Scouts regardless of ethnic origin, religion or mother tongue.

 Structure

 The President of the Republic of Singapore is the SSA Chief Scout.
 The SSA's Chief Scout is its highest official and grants warrants and awards to uniformed adult leaders and commissioners who are recommended by the association headquarters.
-The Chief Scout also awards deserving and outstanding Venture Scouts who have attained the standards of SSA's highest award — the President's Scout Award.
+The Chief Scout also awards deserving and outstanding Venture and Rover Scouts who have attained the standards of SSA's highest award — the President's Scout Award (Venture) and President's Scout Award (Rover) respectively.
+Previously, the highest award of achievement for Rover Scouts was the Baden Powell Award, but it has now been reserved only for the most outstanding and inspiring scouts; subject to recommendation by the Scout Council.

 The SSA's members form its Scout Council, which comprises the uniformed and lay officials who assist the SSA's Chief Scout in his functions.
 The Scout council is responsible for finding funds to support the association's activities and providing strategic direction and financial oversight on the association, while the commissioners' council formulates operational policies and directives in the respective fields and departments.
 The area council and the districts implement the various SSA policies and directives to the grassroot units.
 Employed full-time staff provide day-to-day management of the association headquarters and provide support services to commissioners' council and Scout council.

 The Scout council elects SSA's president, together with its vice presidents and successive council members.
 Several committees are formed to look into various aspects of the association including the finance committee, uniform committee, and Scout Shop committee.

 The commissioner's council is the highest operational policy and directive body headed by the chief commissioner.
 The commissioner's council structure is as follows: